schovi/react-iscroll/README.md

 ### Why React component?

-React components are great way how to compose your application.
-And they are great how to handle third party libraries.
-You can wrap complex logic around library and expose simple API, which are react users used to.
+React components are a great way to compose your application.
+And they are a great way to handle third party libraries.
+You can wrap complex logic around a library and expose a simple API, which react users are used to.

 ## Install